 Naturally, I had to get a diffuser.

-With more than 26,000 near-perfect 5-star reviews and a $20 price tag, Amazon’s top-rated essential oil diffuser went straight into my shopping cart.
+With more than 26,000 near-perfect 5-star reviews and an affordable price tag, Amazon’s top-rated essential oil diffuser went straight into my shopping cart.
 Two days later, the Urpower Essential Oil Diffuser was on my doorstep.
 I purchased it at $20, but right now you can get it for $12 as part of Amazon Prime Day!

 It's small and easy to set up.